johncardona1992/IMGA_CUDA/README.md

-# reductionMultiBlockCG - Reduction using MultiBlock Cooperative Groups
+# ISLAND MODEL GENETIC ALGORITHM - Using MultiBlock Cooperative Groups

 ## Description
 This an implementation of the Island model genetic algorithm to solve the Agent Scheduling problem, each block represents an Island and each individual is represented by a cooperative group.